k0axaca/front-end-inspiration-board/README.md

 We made this CRUD app with the help of an API that we made together.
 We designed the database relationships and associations between tables, including one-to-many models.
 We utilized SqlAlchemy and Flask to access the data in PostgreSQL.

 For this project, we were instructed to use React.
-We passed props between components and queried the API using Axios.
+We passed props between components, utilized hooks for state management, and queried the API using Axios.
 For the design, we decided to focus on functionality and made our UI using Bootstrap.

 ## Credits
 List of contributors: